 Boeing Partnerships in Canada

-Canadian partners provide aerospace parts for all Boeing commercial airplane models and nearly all defense programs, including the AH-64 Apache, V-22 Osprey and CH-47 rotorcraft, F/A-18 and F-15 fighter aircraft, P-8A maritime patrol aircraft, the C-17 Globemaster III airlifter and aircraft trainers.
+Canadian partners provide aerospace parts for all Boeing commercial airplane models and nearly all defence programs, including the AH-64 Apache, V-22 Osprey and CH-47 rotorcraft, F/A-18 and F-15 fighter aircraft, P-8A maritime patrol aircraft, the C-17 Globemaster III airlifter and aircraft trainers.
 According to a Boeing study, combined with the Boeing facilities, this supply network significantly contributes to the Canadian economy by generating more than US$3 billion in economic benefits annually.

 Boeing is also partnering with Canada to develop new technology.
-In 2002, Boeing initiated the process that led to the creation of the successful Composites Innovation Centre (CIC) in Winnipeg, a not-for-profit composite materials research organization that develops new materials and processes for the industry.
+In 2002, Boeing initiated the process that led to the creation of the Composites Innovation Centre (CIC) in Winnipeg, Man., a not-for-profit composite materials research organization that develops new materials and processes for the industry.
 Through engagement with the CIC, Boeing has provided funding to support the Canadian Composites Manufacturing Research and Development consortium, a teaming of industrial and research organizations across Canada seeking to develop new composite manufacturing processes.

 In February 2013, Boeing became the founding industrial member of the University of British Columbia’s Composites Research Network, a group working with Canadian scientists to create practical applications of new composite manufacturing discoveries.

 At Boeing, community engagement and social responsibility are part of the company’s enduring values and foundational to its global operations.
 Read more about Boeing’s contributions in Canada.